EMDR Therapy for PTSD

-If something traumatic has happened to you (whether it be a car accident, abuse or something seemingly less significant like being humiliated), the memory of your experience may come crashing back into your mind, forcing you to relive the original event with the same intensity of feeling – like it is taking place in the present moment.
+If something traumatic has happened to you, the memory of your experience may come crashing back into your mind, forcing you to relive the original event with the same intensity of feeling – like it is taking place in the present moment.

 These experiences that pop into your awareness may present themselves as either flashbacks or nightmares.
 They are thought to occur because the mind was simply too overwhelmed during the event to process what was going on.